nullromo/sinking-islands/README.md

     track
 -   show players their own cards that they played
 -   there is a bug where characters cannot flee from lava flows
--   fix tortoise becoming normal character after moving
--   make characters smaller so more can fit on one row (like little squares)